global-asp/asp-source/en/0062_nangilas-courage.md

 ##
 Nangila felt worried.
 Not even her brothers would go to the lake.
 She decided to fetch the herb herself.

-Her mother said, “My daughter, if strong men have failed, will you succeed?”
+Her mother said, "My daughter, if strong men have failed, will you succeed?"
 But Nangila had made up her mind.

 ##
 On the way to the lake, Nangila met an old woman carrying wood.
 She helped the woman to carry her firewood.

 The old woman was grateful.
-She said to Nangila, “I will tell you how to reach the spirit lake and what to do when you get there.”
+She said to Nangila, "I will tell you how to reach the spirit lake and what to do when you get there."

 ##
 When she reached the shore of the lake, Nangila saw the spirit family drinking and dancing.